hyperledger-archives/grid-rfcs/text/0000-grid-primitives.md

 messages, and instances can be represented by constructing items with the property value messages.

-Suppose there is a requirement to store different types of light bulbs as part of an application.
+Suppose there is a requirement to store different types of lightbulbs as part of an application.
 A lightbulb may consist of the following properties: size, bulb type, energy rating, and color.